abdulroufabu/JSF-Assignment/README.md

 Git Hub Link : https://github.com/abdulroufabu/NagarroTask/

-# Technologies
+# Technologies Used

-This web based application is created on Eclipse as Maven project using below specs:
+This application is created on Eclipse as Maven project using below specs:

-  JSF and Primefaces for views, DAO object ,HttpSession for session management, JSF managed beans
+  JSF and Primefaces for views, DAO object ,HttpSession for session management, JSF managed beans and PBKDF2 algorithm for hashing.

   Micrsoft access DB

-# Run the application
+# How to build the application

-1- download the project.
+1- Clone this project.

-2- in your eclipse import the project as maven project.
+2- Import the project as maven project.

 3- configure DB property file:

-  path : /src/main/webapp/WEB-INF/classes/dbConnection.properties
+  path : D:/Spring_workspace/OnlineStatementApplication/accountsdb.accdb

   proprity name ## db-url : configure db path here

-4- update maven project.

-5- Build maven project.
+4- Build and run the maven project (mvn tomcat:run)

-6- Run the project to you server (tomcat)

-7- in your browser, hit "[server name]:[port]/BMAssignment/"
+5- Open http://localhost:8080/OnlineStatementApplication/ in your favorite browser.

 # Missing requirments